RecoNike/RecoNike/README.md

 - 💼 **LinkedIn**: [My page](https://www.linkedin.com/in/%E2%9A%A1olexandr-nimliienko%E2%9A%A1-bb1b88257/)
 - 🌟 **GitHub**: [My repositories](https://github.com/RecoNike?tab=repositories)

 Thank you for visiting!
-I hope you enjoy my projects! 😊
+I hope you enjoy my projects!😊